 Instructors may also reserve the tutoring room (Hellems 152B, in the back of the PC Classroom) for private instruction or for use as a quiet area for office hours.
-The room may be reserved by contacting the Resource Coordinator (Jennifer Katzung: email@example.com, 303-492-8224).
+The room may be reserved by contacting the Resource Coordinator (Rebecca Allison: firstname.lastname@example.org, 303-492-8224).

-ALTEC (in collaboration with Norlin Library) offers free video digitizing and online film streaming to all foreign language teachers through Desire2Learn.
-To stream a film for your class, follow the instructions below.
-If you have any questions about this process, contact the Resource Coordinator (Jennifer Katzung: firstname.lastname@example.org, 303-492-8224).
+ALTEC offers free media digitizing and online media streaming to all foreign language teachers through Desire2Learn or Canvas.
+To stream a film for your class, fill out a Media Streaming Request Form and follow the instructions below.
+If you have any questions about this process, contact the Resource Coordinator (Rebecca Allison: email@example.com, 303-492-8224).

 All time frames stated above are based off of worst-case-scenarios.
-More often than not, your film will be processed much more quickly than is predicted here.
+More often than not, your request will be processed much more quickly than is predicted here.

 The ALTEC Writing Guides are designed to help teachers move the process of learning to write in a new language out of the classroom, and instead to online resources, thus saving valuable classroom time.
 ALTEC provides guides for several different writing methods ranging from simple copy-paste to full IME manipulation.
 If you would like to create a new page specifically for your language, please contact the IT Manager (Santé Jonker: firstname.lastname@example.org, 303-492-2356).
 We would be happy to create a new page specifically built to meet your needs.